-Russell A. Barkley, Ph.D., is a Clinical Professor of Psychiatry at the Virginia Treatment Center for Children and Virginia Commonwealth University Medical Center, Richmond, VA.
-He is a Diplomate in three specialties: Clinical Psychology (ABPP); Clinical Neuropsychology (ABCN, ABPP); and Clinical Child and Adolescent Psychology.
-He is a clinical scientist, educator, and practitioner who has authored, co-authored, or co-edited 27 books and clinical manuals.
-He has published more than 275 scientific articles and book chapters related to the nature, assessment, and treatment of ADHD and related disorders.
-His most recent books include: Executive Functions: What They Are, How They Work, and Why They Evolved (2012); The Barkley Deficits in Executive Functioning Scales (2011, 2012); Barkley Functional Impairment Scale (2011, 2012); and the Barkley Adult ADHD Rating Scale (2011).
+Russell A. Barkley, Ph.D., ABPP is a Clinical Professor of Psychiatry at the Virginia Treatment Center for Children and Virginia Commonwealth University Medical Center, Richmond, VA.
+He is a Diplomate (board certified) in three specialties: Clinical Psychology (ABPP); Clinical Child and Adolescent Psychology; and Clinical Neuropsychology (ABCN, ABPP).
+Dr. Barkley is a clinical scientist, educator, and practitioner who has published 23 books, rating scales, and clinical manuals numbering 41 editions.
+He has published more than 270 scientific articles and book chapters related to the nature, assessment, and treatment of ADHD and related disorders and is the founder and Editor of the bimonthly clinical newsletter, The ADHD Report, now in its 25th year of publication.
+Dr. Barkley has also been a frequent speaker at international conferences and on national media on behalf of those with ADHD.
+His recent books include: Executive Functions: What They Are, How They Work, and Why They Evolved (2012); The Barkley Deficits in Executive Functioning Scales (2011, 2012); Barkley Functional Impairment Scale (2011, 2012); and the Barkley Adult ADHD Rating Scale (2011).
 He is also the author of: Taking Charge of Adult ADHD (2010); Taking Charge of ADHD – The Complete Authoritative Guide for Parents (3rd ed., 2013); Defiant Children: 8 Steps to Better Behavior (2nd ed., 2013); and Defiant Children: A Clinician’s manual for Assessment and Parent Training (3rd ed., 2013).

 Laura S. Brown, Ph.D.
 ABPP practices clinical and forensic psychology in Seattle, with a special focus on working with survivors of trauma.
 She is the founder and director of the Fremont Community Therapy Project, a training clinic offering low-cost psychological services.
 Her books include Cultural competence in trauma treatment: Beyond the flashback (2007) and Feminist therapy (2009), both published by the American Psychological Association.
 She has published over 150 journal articles and book chapters on trauma treatment, feminist therapy, cultural competence, LGBT issues, and related topics.
 Her work has been honored by her colleagues with a number of awards, including APA's Award for Distinguished Professional Contributions to Public Service, the Sarah Haley Award for Clinical Excellence of the International Society for Traumatic Stress Studies, and most recently a Presidential Citation from the American Psychological Association.

 Mr. Eddy's articles have appeared in national law and counseling journals.
-He is the author of several books, including High Conflict People in Legal Disputes which uses case examples to explain the dynamics of four types of Personality Disorders that appear in legal disputes, It's All Your Fault! and Don't Alienate the Kids!
+He is the author of ten books, including High Conflict People in Legal Disputes, 2nd Edition, It's All Your Fault!, and Don't Alienate the Kids!

 Carol Falender, Ph.D. is a lecturer, supervisor, and teacher.
 Dr. Falender has conducted extensive training on supervision through the American Psychological Association (APA), California Psychological Association (CPA), and numerous other organizations.
 She is Clinical Professor in the UCLA Department of Psychology, is Chair of Continuing Education of the California Psychological Association, is Co-Chair of the Section on Supervision and Training of Division 17, Society for Counseling Psychology, APA, is Chair of the Los Angeles County Psychological Association Ethics Committee, and has served as President of APA's Division 37 - Division of Child, Youth, and Family Services.
 She is a member of the task force on supervision of the Association of State and Provincial Psychology Boards and Chair of the working group on supervision guidelines of the Board of Educational Affairs, APA.